wbalmer/petitRADTRANS/docs/content/available_opacities.rst

 \*: This is the "minimal name" you have to provide pRT with in order to be able to load this opacity.
 If there are multiple options (e.g., you request ``'CO'``, but there is the HITEMP and the Exomol line list), it will ask you which one you prefer.

-\**: This is the unique name for which there is no ambiguity, when requested in pRT.
+\**: This is the unique name for which there is no source ambiguity, when requested in pRT.
+The default resolving power and wavelength range will be used, unless more information are given.

 .. _highResolution: